UC + Santa Cruz. Better together

 Contributing to regional public health

-• The UC Santa Cruz Genomics Institute is dedicated to creating a healthier world, creating advanced technologies and open-source genomics platforms to unravel evolutionary patterns, molecular processes, and the underpinnings of disease.
+• The UC Santa Cruz Genomics Institute is dedicated to creating a healthier world by creating advanced technologies and open-source genomics platforms to unravel evolutionary patterns, molecular processes, and the underpinnings of disease.

 • Our Center for Agroecology and Sustainable Food Systems trains and mentors new organic farmers and advises Central Coast strawberry growers on how to reduce or eliminate chemical pesticides and fertilizers.